Vilerbas/smartrash/README.md

 - **ESP8266**: Microcontroller with Wi-Fi capability.
 - **Ultrasonic Sensor**: Used to measure distance and determine the waste level.
 - **HTML, CSS, and JavaScript**: To develop the interactive web interface.

-## How to Contribute

-1. Fork this repository.
-2. Create a branch with your feature: `git checkout -b my-feature`.
-3. Commit your changes: `git commit -m 'Add new feature'`.
-4. Push to the branch: `git push origin my-feature`.
-5. Open a Pull Request.